rahulrajIQ/streamlit-interactive-dashboard/README.md

-# streamlit-interactive-dashboard
+# Options Calculator

 1.)
 Installation required of the following:

 streamlit,
-plotly,
-wordcloud,
 matplotlib

 2.)
 To run the app, type following in cmd

-streamlit run app.py
+streamlit run Home.py